trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 By default, no setup is required for challenge-response as OnlyKey has a random HMAC key set by default.
 Challenge-response is compatible with Yubikey devices.
 This permits OnlyKey and Yubikey to be used interchangeably for challenge-response with supported applications.
 In order to use OnlyKey and Yubikey interchangeably both must have the same HMAC key set.
 To set HMAC key on YubiKey we recommend using the [Yubikey Personalization Tool](https://www.yubico.com/products/services-software/download/yubikey-personalization-tools/).

-For example, to set a key of all 1s to slot 1 and set a key of all 2s to slot 2:
+For example, a random secret key may be generated and loaded into slots 1 and 2 on Yubikey:
 ![](https://raw.githubusercontent.com/trustcrypto/trustcrypto.github.io/master/images/ykchal1.png)
 ![](https://raw.githubusercontent.com/trustcrypto/trustcrypto.github.io/master/images/ykchal2.png)

-To set HMAC key on OnlyKey the [OnlyKey CLI](https://docs.crp.to/command-line.html) may be used.

-For example, to set a key of all 1s to slot 1 (130 in CLI) and set a key of all 2s to slot 2 (129 in CLI):
+The same secret key may be loaded into slots 1 (130 in CLI) and 2 (129 in CLI) using the OnlyKey the [OnlyKey CLI](https://docs.crp.to/command-line.html).
 ![](https://raw.githubusercontent.com/trustcrypto/trustcrypto.github.io/master/images/okchal2.png)

-Setting the same HMAC key (20 bytes hex) allows OnlyKey/Yubikey devices to generate the same responses and be used interchangeably.
+Setting the same HMAC key (40 characters, 20 bytes hex) allows OnlyKey/Yubikey devices to generate the same responses and be used interchangeably.

 ### Using OnlyKey With A Software Password Manager {#using-onlykey-with-a-software-password-manager}